xirreal/RLS/README.md

 6. To run, simply do `npm run server`

 > Note: For full functionality you'll need to install "ImageMagick" since it's used to generate the images to show on the website. ms2builder requirement.

+# Available `npm scripts`

+1. `npm run server`, main script used to start RLS.
+2. `npm run check <repoName>`, used to check if a Powercord Plugin can be ported to GooseMod.
+3. `npm run clonegm`, clones GooseMod, required for using PC Compat Check.
+4. `npm run updategm`, updates GooseMod.